 Program description:

-The program focuses on understanding the psychological factors of criminal behavior, applying scientific methods in personality assessment and violent behavior evaluation, as well as developing competencies necessary for professional work in judicial, security, and correctional systems.
+The program is focused on understanding the psychological factors of criminality, the application of scientific methods in personality and violent behavior assessment, as well as the development of competencies necessary for professional work in judicial, security, and penitentiary systems.

-Special emphasis is placed on the analysis of judicial practice, ethical standards in forensic work, and the application of modern research findings in risk assessment, personality disorder diagnostics, and evaluation of testimonies, especially in cases involving vulnerable groups such as children.
-Through case studies, simulations of court proceedings, and analysis of real criminal situations, participants develop critical thinking, professional judgment, and interdisciplinary collaboration skills in the field of forensic psychology.
+Special emphasis is placed on the analysis of judicial practice, ethical standards in forensic work, and the application of modern research findings in risk assessment, diagnosis of personality disorders, and evaluation of testimony, especially in cases involving vulnerable groups such as children.
+Through case studies, simulations of court proceedings, and analysis of real criminal situations, participants develop critical thinking, professional judgment, and interdisciplinary cooperation skills in the field of forensic psychology.

 Learning outcomes: